South African Wars (1879–1915): Anglo-Zulu War (1879)

 Foreign settlers first came into conflict with the Zulu in the 1830s as they began expanding into Zulu territory.
 For the majority of the next 40+ years, there was a tentative peace among the British and the Zulu.
 The Boer/Zulu relationship continued to be one of great friction from the Battle of Blood River in 1838 to Boer incursions and infiltration of land recognized by the British to belong to the Zulu leading into the 1860s.
 The British supported the Zulu cause against the Boers and supported the Zulu leader Cetshwayo during his coronation in 1873.
 Cetshwayo assumed this support would continue when the British took control of the Transvaal in 1877.
 However, the British proved to care more about placating the Boers than they did concerning themselves with the Zulu priorities.
 When the Zulu began pressuring them, the British under Sir Theophilus Shepstone, the Natal Secretary for Native Affairs, turned against the Zulu and Shepstone began cabling London that Cetshwayo's regime needed to be removed and Zululand annexed.In July 1878, High Commissioner Henry Bartle Frere, using Shepstone's assurance, began claiming that Natal was threatened by a possible Zulu invasion and pushed for war despite London's desire for patience and doing everything to prevent war.
 The lack of a continuous line of communication from London to South Africa enabled Frere and Shepstone to push their agenda faster than London could react.
 Frere felt that the technological advantage of Lord Chelmsford's British Army would bring a quick end to the conflict.
 Frere provoked war with an ultimatum to Cetshwayo that he knew would be unacceptable.
 He demanded the immediate disbanding of the Zulu army and abolishment of the Zulu military system in 30 days to remove Cetshwayo's base of power.
 Chelmsford crossed the Blood River on 11 January 1879 with 4,700 men and set up camp at Isandlwana.
 They neglected any defensive formations around their camp due to Chelmsford's feelings that a Zulu assault was unlikely.
 He took the main part of his force from camp on 22 January to sweep the countryside, and while he was out, the Zulu surrounded the remaining forces at Isandlwana and slaughtered the majority of the British troops who had remained.
 It was one of the worst defeats in the history of the British Army.
+On 23 January, the Battle of Rorke's Drift, stationed with 150 men at an isolated outpost, repelled a huge force of Zulu tribes commanded by Prince Dabulamanzi kaMpande, achieving an improbable British victory.

 The shock of the British defeat led to a desire of the British to crush the Zulu and dismantle their nation.
 After five months of fighting, the British used their technological advantage as a vast force multiplier and destroyed Cetshwayo's last remaining forces at the Battle of Ulundi.
 The British brought in General Sir Garnet Wolseley as a new proconsul to wrap up the "native problems" surrounding the Boer Transvaal.